-The University's GO-DSC Bond proceeds investment earnings are retained and accounted for by the State Treasurer's Office and do not flow to the University or to the Trustee Bank.
+The University's GO-DSC Bond proceeds investment earnings are retained and recorded by the State Treasurer's Office and do not flow to the University or to the Trustee Bank.
 The University's Special Obligation bond investment earnings are part of the pledged revenues and are directly retained by the Trustee Bank to pay debt service on the bonds, and may also be used to flow to other Trustee bond accounts, if necessary, pursuant to the Indenture of Trust.
-Fiscal year end June 30, 2018, UCONN 2000 SO-SFR Bond funds (not including the refunding escrows) investment earnings amounted to \$740,418.50 (cash basis).
+Fiscal year end June 30, 2017, UCONN 2000 SO-SFR Bond funds (not including the refunding escrows) investment earnings amounted to \$4,216.75 (cash basis).